 Interconnection Agreement

 When you’re connecting your solar system to the grid, the utility doesn’t just flip a switch and hope for the best.
-They dig in with technical checks to see if the current setup can handle the extra power your panels will send over.
-If it looks like the grid might struggle, upgrades have to happen first to keep everything steady, reliable, and safe for everyone.
+They dig in with technical checks to see if the current setup can actually handle the extra power your panels will be sending over.
+If it looks like the local grid might struggle, upgrades have to happen first—and that is usually expensive—to keep everything steady, reliable, and safe for everyone.

 Costs and Fees

 Getting a solar PV system isn’t just about throwing panels on the roof and soaking up free sunlight.
-There are costs.
+There are inevitable costs.
 Fees.
-Little things that add up and can change whether the system feels like a smart investment or a stretch.
-That is why anyone thinking about solar needs to look at the money side before jumping in, so the benefits and payoffs are clear from the start.
+Little things that add up and can absolutely change whether the system feels like a smart investment or a huge stretch.
+That is why anyone thinking about solar needs to look at the money side before jumping in, so the ultimate benefits and payoffs are crystal clear from the start.

 Overview of Possible Charges